 Once a logger harvests timber, it is, generally speaking (and certainly with variations in different jurisdictions and contracts), the property and responsibility of the logger.
 Thus, the logger then must sell and truck the wood to an agreeable mill.
 Because of the risk and responsibility assumed by the logger in this situation, contracted stumpage rates must consider a wide range of variables.
 For this reason, there is a great deal of variability in these contracts, and they not only vary greatly from region to region, but from property to property and week to week.

-We will dive deeper into these contracts and explore on a more nuanced level what loggers pay landowners, but if you are just curious about stumpage rates, we have a list of stumpage rates by state and province to help you find the best and most accurate data on a per-unit basis, but be warned that even on this level, there is a great deal of variability, and the prices for your land may be significantly higher or lower.
+We will dive deeper into these contracts and explore on a more nuanced level what loggers pay landowners, but if you are just curious about stumpage rates, we have a list of the latest 2022 stumpage rates by state and province (where available) to help you find the best and most accurate data on a per-unit basis.
+But be warned that even on this level, there is a great deal of variability, and the prices for your land may be significantly higher or lower.

 Now let us examine all the factors at play.